Dragon2fly/logger_tt/README.md

    Even though it will resend later, you can avoid the error from the beginning by adding the param `grouping_interval: 1` to the configuration above.
    By doing that, all log messages whose timestamp are in the same second will be sent as one telegram message.
+   When `grouping_interval` is large, causes the grouped message length bigger than 3072 chars, the message will be split and sent chunk by chunk.

    From here, it should already work.
    If you need certain messages to go to a certain people/group, besides adding a new handler,